onwardplatforms/agently/README.md

 ### Mac
 - If you encounter permission issues: `sudo pip install agently`
 - For M1/M2/M3 Macs, you may need to install Rosetta 2: `softwareupdate --install-rosetta`
+- For standalone executable: If you get "app is damaged" warnings, run: `xattr -d com.apple.quarantine ./agently`

 ### Windows
 - If you see "Command not found" errors, ensure Python is in your PATH or use `python -m` prefix (e.g., `python -m pip`)
 - If you get DLL load errors, try installing the [Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist)
+- For standalone executable: Right-click and select "Run as Administrator" if getting permission errors

+### Linux
+- For standalone executable: Make sure the file is executable: `chmod +x agently`
+- If you get "command not found" with the executable, try: `./agently` instead of just `agently`

 ## License